 What Is an Annuity?

 An annuity is a financial contract you enter with an insurance company.
-You’ll pay a certain amount of money, either up front or as part of a payment plan.
-You get a predetermined annual payment in return.
+You’ll pay a certain amount of money up front or as part of a payment plan, and get a predetermined annual payment in return.
 You can receive annuity payments either indefinitely or for a predetermined length of time.
 Regular payments are one of the pros of annuities.

-Two types of annuities exist: fixed annuities and variable annuities.
-Fixed annuities offer guaranteed interest rates paid over a certain period of time.
-Variable annuities, on the other hand, don’t have guaranteed payouts.
-You’ll have more freedom to invest your money in different ways, and thus your payments will be tied to those investments’ performance.
+- Variable annuities don’t have guaranteed payouts, meaning that you’ll have more freedom to invest your money in different ways, and thus your payments will be tied to those investments’ performance.
 This can result in higher returns, but also runs the risk of lower returns.

 The Bottom Line